Frequently Asked Questions

 Do you have vintage parts / a frame in my size / fixie wheels / 26.8mm seatpost etc, etc, etc.

 Maybe, maybe not.
-We have many, many parts and a small number of frames, but like a secondhand bookshop or trash and treasure market we do not keep a detailed inventory as doing so would be extremely time consuming.
+We have many, many parts and a small number of frames, but like a secondhand bookshop or trash and treasure market we do not keep a detailed inventory.

 Please bring your bike with if you are looking for parts.
 We cannot be sure a part will fit your bike unless you bring the bike with you.